Sandy1811/ParlAI/resources/book_ride/nlu_training_data.md

 - Your Lyft ride in a Tesla will arrive shortly.
 - Your driver will be Dave.

-## intent:ride_provide_time
-- 17 minutes
-- in 29 minutes
-- Not long, the ride will arrive in 11 minutes.
-- Your car will arrive in about 20 minutes!

 ## intent:ride_bye
 - Perfect!
 Have a great ride!
 - okay good bye